SeldonIO/seldonio.github.com/content-recommendation-guide.md

 ##  Run A/B Tests
 When running multiple recommendation models in production you will want to A/B new models to check they perform better than existing models with live clients before you place them fully into production for all users.

-The ability to run A/B and multivariant tests is available within Seldon but not yet exposed via the Seldon CLI.
-Internally everything is controlled via Zookeeper settings.
-For those with an understanding of Zookeeper who wish to activiate this functionality can find the details [here](advanced-recommender-config.html#multivariate-tests)
+The ability to run A/B and multivariant tests is available within Seldon.
+You can find the details [here](advanced-recommender-config.html#multivariate-tests)

 ## Combine Multiple Algorithms

 In some setting you may wish to combine multipe algorithms together to get a combined result.
-Currently this is not available in the seldon CLI but those with an understanding of Zookeeper can find the details [here](advanced-recommender-config.html#cascading-algorithms)
+You can find the details [here](advanced-recommender-config.html#cascading-algorithms)

 ## API Controlled Variants